IntersectMBO/cardano-base/cardano-config/defaults/README.md

     network-specific genesis files/hashes, `RequiresNetworkMagic` and
     `LastKnownBlockVersion-*` (these legitimately differ per network, so they are not in the base `Protocol.json`).
+  - `Consensus.variants/Consensus.{preview,preprod}.json` — `ConsensusMode`,
+    which is `GenesisMode` on the test networks but `PraosMode` (the base default) on mainnet.
+  - `Testing.variants/Testing.preview.json` — preview forces the Shelley…Alonzo
+    hard forks at epoch 0 (it launched with those eras already active).
   - `Network.variants/Network.{relay,blockproducer}.json` — the deadline peer
     targets and `PeerSharing`, which differ between a relay and a block-producing node (`defaultDeadlineTargets` / `defaultPeerSharing`).

+Because divergence spans several components, selecting a network means referencing its variant in *each* affected section (e.g. preview pulls in `Protocol.variants/Protocol.preview.json`, `Consensus.variants/Consensus.preview.json` and `Testing.variants/Testing.preview.json`).

+## Divergence coverage

+Comparing the published mainnet/preview/preprod configs, the variants above cover all the differences this library parses, **except**:

+- `LedgerDB.SnapshotInterval` differs (mainnet/preprod 4320, preview 864).
+It is
+  not yet captured as a `Storage` variant because the base default uses the `Mithril` snapshot policy rather than an explicit interval; whether the per-network interval still applies under `Mithril` needs confirming before adding a `Storage.variants/Storage.preview.json`.
+- `MaxKnownMajorProtocolVersion` (mainnet only) is **not parsed** by this library at all — it is neither a base default nor a variant.
+If it is still a live configuration key it needs adding to the `Protocol` codec; otherwise it is legacy and can stay ignored.

+The role variants fully capture the block-producer/relay divergence (`TargetNumberOfRootPeers`, `TargetNumberOfKnownPeers`, `PeerSharing`; the other targets are role-independent).

 A configuration can layer them with the list form, e.g.
 `"Network": ["Network.variants/Network.relay.json"]`, which is merged on top of